0rpc/zerorpc-python/doc/protocol.md

 The message id should be unique for the lifetime of the connection between a client and a server.

-> It doest need to be an UUID, but again for some backward compatibility reason
+> It doesn't need to be an UUID, but again, for backward compatibility reasons,
-> at dotCloud, we are keeping it UUID style, even if we technically don't
-> generate an UUID for every new events anymore, but only a part of it to keep
-> it fast.
+> it is better if it follows the UUID format.

-This document talk only about the version 3 of the protocol.
+This document talks only about the version 3 of the protocol.

-> The python's implementation has lots of weird pieces of code to handle all
+> The Python implementation has a lot of backward compatibility code, to handle
-> three versions of the protocol running at dotCloud.
+> communication between all three versions of the protocol.

-### Multiplexed channels
+### Multiplexed Channels

- - Every new events open a new channel implicitly.
+ - Each new event opens a new channel implicitly.
  - The id of the new event will represent the channel id for the connection.
- - Every consecutive events on a channel will have the header field "reply_to" set to the channel id:
+ - Each consecutive event on a channel will have the header field "reply_to" set to the channel id:

 		{
 			"message_id": "6ce9503a-bfb8-486a-ac79-e2ed225ace79",
-			"reply_to":	6636fb60-2bca-4ecb-8cb4-bbaaf174e9e6
+			"reply_to": "6636fb60-2bca-4ecb-8cb4-bbaaf174e9e6"
 		}

 #### Heartbeat

-There is one active heartbeat for every active channel.

-> At some point it will be changed to a saner one heartbeat per connection only:
+Each part of a channel must send a heartbeat at regular intervals.

+The default heartbeat frequency is 5 seconds.

+> Note that technically, the heartbeat could be sitting on the connection level
-> backward compatibility says hi again.
+> instead of the channel level; but again, backward compatibility requires
+> to run it per channel at this point.

+The heartbeat is defined as follow:

  - Event's name: '\_zpc\_hb'
  - Event's args: null

-Default heartbeat frequency: 5 seconds.

-The remote part of a channel is considered lost when no heartbeat event is received after twice the heartbeat frequency (so 10s by default).
+When no heartbeat even is received after 2 heartbeat intervals (so, 10s by default), we consider that the remote is lost.

-> The python implementation raise the exception LostRemote, and even
+> The Python implementation raises the LostRemote exception, and even
-> manage to cancel a long-running task on a LostRemote).
+> manages to cancel a long-running task on a LostRemote.
+FIXME what does that mean?

 #### Buffering (or congestion control) on channels

 Both sides have a buffer for incoming messages on a channel.
+A peer can send an advisory message to the other end of the channel, to inform it of the size of its local buffer.
+This is a hint for the remote, to tell it "send me more data!"

  - Event's name: '\_zpc\_more'
  - Event's args: integer representing how many entries are available in the client's buffer.

-WIP
+FIXME WIP

-## RPC layer
+## RPC Layer

-WIP
+In the first version of ZeroRPC, this was the main (and only) layer.
+Three kinds of events can occur at this layer: request (=function call), response (=function return), error (=exception).

 Request:

  - Event's name: string with the name of the method to call.
  - Event's args: tuple of arguments for the method.

+Note: keyword arguments are not supported, because some languages don't support them.
+If you absolutely want to call functions with keyword arguments, you can use a wrapper; e.g. expose a function like "call_with_kwargs(function_name, args, kwargs)", where args is a list, and kwargs a dict.
+It might be an interesting idea to add such a helper function into ZeroRPC default methods (see below for definitions of existing default methods).

 Response:

  - Event's name: string "OK"
  - Event's args: tuple containing the returned value

-> Note that if the method return a tuple, it is still wrapped inside a tuple
+> Note that if the return value is a tuple, it is itself wrapped inside a
-> to contain the returned tuple (backward compatibility man!).
+> tuple - again, for backward compatibility reasons.

-In case of any fatal errors (an exception or the method's name requested can't be found):
+FIXME - is [] equivalent to [null]?

+If an error occurs (either at the transport level, or if an uncaught exception is raised), we use the ERR event.

  - Event's name: string "ERR"
  - Event's args: tuple of 3 strings:
- 	- Name of the error (Exception's class, or a meanfull word for example).
+ 	- Name of the error (it should be the exception class name, or another meaningful keyword).
-	- Human representation of the error (prefer english please).
+	- Human representation of the error (preferably in english).
 	- If possible a pretty printed traceback of the call stack when the error occured.

+> A future version of the protocol will probably add a structured version of the
+> traceback, allowing machine-to-machine stack walking and better cross-language
+> exception representation.

-### Default methods
+### Default calls

-WIP

- - \_zerorpc\_ping
- - \_zerorpc\_inspect
+When exposing some code with ZeroRPC, a number of methods/functions are automatically added, to provide useful debugging and development tools.

+ - \_zerorpc\_ping() just answers with a pong message.
+ - \_zerorpc\_inspect() returns all the available calls, with their signature and documentation.

+FIXME we should rather standardize about the basic introspection calls.

-### Request/Stream
+### Streaming

-Response:
+At the protocol level, streaming is straightforward.
+When a server wants to stream some data, instead of sending a "OK" message, it sends a "STREAM" message.
+The client will know that it needs to keep waiting for more.
+At the end of the sream, a "STREAM_DONE" message is expected.

+Formal definitions follow.

+Messages part of a stream:

  - Event's name: string "STREAM"
  - Event's args: tuple containing the streamed value

-When the STREAM reach it's end:
+When the STREAM reaches its end:

  - Event's name: string "STREAM\_DONE"
  - Event's args: null

-> The python's implementation represent a stream by an iterator on both sides.
+> The Python implementation represents a stream by an iterator on both sides.

--- END OF DOCUMENT --